Big Electric Car Motor, Small Conversion

 BIG electric car motor, no batteries (unlicensed driver)

-I started an EV conversion project with an old Lincoln SA-200 DC generator from a welding machine.
 Before investing more money into it, do you think this will work?
 I tested the motor on 48 volt and it runs good (no load).
 Can I use it for regenerative braking?

-Hi, Patrick - Jim Husted from Hi-Torque Electric says:
+Jim Husted from Hi-Torque Electric says:

-"Way too much motor.
-Where do you put the batteries?
 The most common mistake people tend to make is put in too SMALL a motor for their conversion; and the second most common mistake?
 Too LARGE a motor.
 It’s a little like Goldilocks; you want it just right.
 8^)

 Everyone is battery limited by definition, so you don’t want to carry more weight than is needed as it could be used for battery weight, or just a lighter, more economically running conversion.